-Active ingredient in this medicine: king brown snake antivenom
+Active ingredients: king brown snake antivenom

-What this medicine is for
+What it is used for

 For the treatment of patients who exhibit manifestations of systemic envenoming following a bite by a king brown or mulga snake.
 Although the antivenom is effective in the management of patients who are bitten by other members of the genus Pseudechis, including the red-bellied or common black snake, Tiger snake antivenom is the preferred treatment.

 Light straw coloured, slightly viscous, transparent solution in a glass vial

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is

 For side effects, taking other medicines and more